 1. Adopt Directly From a BLM Facility (Be sure to make an appointment first!)

-This is the best way if you want one NOW, or if you have a particular color, size, etc. in mind - or if you just want to choose from the largest selection.
-The disadvantage is that you may not live within easy driving distance of one of these, and you may be overwhelmed by the sheer numbers and find it hard to pick out just one.
+This is the best way if you want one NOW, or if you just want to choose from the largest selection.
+The disadvantage is that you may not live within easy driving distance of one of these, and you may be overwhelmed by the sheer numbers of animals and find it hard to pick out just one.
 Bring binoculars, as often the horses will be at the opposite side of the huge fields where they are kept.

 Most BLM facilities are happy to show you around and help you pick out your new horse or burro.
 The wranglers are generally quite knowledgeable, and, since they work with the horses daily, will often be able to steer you to just the right horse for your needs, if you ask them.

 But be sure to make an appointment first so that they have the time to spend with you, and the personnel on grounds to help you load the horse.

 2. BLM Traveling Weekend Adoption also called "Satellite" Adoption

 For Schedule, Click Here: National Adoption Schedule for BLM (See panel at left for link to current schedule)

 These are ideal for experienced trainers who might want a "pure" horse who has not been around humans at all, except for being captured.

 Another advantage is health: Horses coming from isolated, remote regions often lack immunity to common domestic horse diseases, such as strangles, warts, etc., and as a result, outbreaks often occur at holding facilities within a few weeks of bringing in horses from remote areas.
 One should note, however, that when the new horse goes to your house, it will also be exposed to domestic diseases for the first time, and it will be your vet bill, not BLM's.
 A quarantine pen at home is highly recommended!